mlms13/bs-decode/docs/working-with-errors.md

 ---
-id: handling-errors
+id: working-with-errors
-title: Handling Errors
+title: Working With Errors
 ---

 ## The Error Type